 Bulk loading data to Azure SQL

-In this tutorial, we will learn about bulk loading data to Azure SQL.
-And we will see various bulk inserting techniques along with some examples.
+In this tutorial, we will learn about bulk loading data to Azure SQL and see various bulk inserting techniques along with some examples.

 Bulk import and export to Azure SQL database